CynicDog/infra-tech-notes/README.md

 Kube-proxy manages <ins>**iptables rules**</ins> for <ins>nftables, IPVS (IP Virtual Server), and other network proxy implementations</ins>.
 It creates various `KUBE-SEP` rules that <ins>instruct the Linux kernel to masquerade traffic</ins>, meaning <ins>traffic leaving a container is marked as originating from a node, or to NAT traffic via a service IP</ins>.
 This traffic is then forwarded to a running Pod, which may often reside on a different node within the cluster.

-Kube-proxy routes services to Pods, like when exposing an app via a node port.
-Its job is to map service IPs to Pod IPs, but it depends on a strong Pod network.
+<ins>Kube-proxy routes services to Pods</ins>, like when exposing an app via a node port. <ins>Its job is to map service IPs to Pod IPs</ins>, but it depends on a strong Pod network.
 If Pod IPs aren’t routable between nodes, kube-proxy’s routing fails, making the application inaccessible.
 Essentially, a load balancer remains the only reliable option.

 ### Why we need software-defined networks in Kubernetes